yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js.md

 ```

 We also introduced a `joinSelector` function because we need to treat
-states and psudoelements differently from decendant selectors.
+states and psudoelements differently from descendant selectors.

 ```typescript
 function joinSelectors(parentSelector: string, nestedSelector: string) {